The Ultimate Guide to Hex Colors

 Or use their lightning-fast palette generator to create palettes based on the colors you want to use.
 One time-saving feature of Coolors is the ability to “lock” a color (or colors), then generate additional complementary colors with a tap of your spacebar.
 New looks fly by at near warp speed.
 Just wait for the one that catches your eye.

 Match Hex Colors With Other Design Elements

 If you’re designing for an existing site, or have other elements you want to match, you need to know which hex colors you’re working with on the site.
-This is where a good color picker is invaluable.
+This is where a good color picker is invaluable, especially when creating eye-catching marketing materials.
 With ImageColorPicker, you can upload any image and see which hex colors are represented.